EliasKhoury/haskell-frp-yampa-physics/README.md

-A Basic example of collisions in FRP and Yampa.
+A basic example of collisions in FRP and Yampa.

 See https://www.youtube.com/watch?v=GOBhhtxfhi0 for a video (HQ/720p recommended).